 The section continues to build upon its rich tradition of clinical and animal research.
 We are actively involved with a number of laboratory studies and clinical trials related to retrievable inferior vena cava filters, chronic venous thrombosis, cholangiocarcinoma, uveal melanoma, autologous neo-kidney augment, and transarterial immunomodulatory chemo-embolization in liver cancer among others.

-The section oversees the IR/DR integrated residency program, the IR independent residency program, and the VIR fellowship which will sundown on June 30, 2020.
+The section oversees the IR/DR integrated residency program and the IR independent residency program.
 Diagnostic radiology residents and medical students also rotate through the section.
 IR faculty are intimately involved in educational programs outside The University of Chicago and are regularly invited speakers at national and international meetings.

 The section of vascular & interventional radiology at The University of Chicago is comprised of seven nationally-renown full-time faculty members who are all dedicated to patient care, medical education, and advancing the forefront of medicine.